College Admissions Interview Preparation

 Think of the interview as another opportunity for the college to get to know you.

-To prepare for your interview, make sure you are very clear on why you are interested in the college and can articulate that.
-In addition, work on getting comfortable talking about your strengths and academic and extracurricular interests by having a practice or mock interview.
+To prepare for your interview, make sure you can speak about why you are interested in the interviewer’s college.
+A great way to get comfortable talking about your strengths and academic and extracurricular interests is to have a practice or mock interview.
 A mock interview will help you understand that the interview is simply a conversation between two interested parties.
-Role playing this conversation goes a long way in putting students at ease when they are in their actual interview.
-When I conduct a mock interview with a student, I ensure the experience is as close to the actual interview as possible by meeting in a neutral location, such as a coffee shop or library, and acting the part of an admissions officer from the college where the student is interviewing.
-Students who have had mock interviews with me consistently tell me after the interview what a comfortable experience it was.
+Role playing this conversation will go a long way in putting you at ease when you are in your actual interview.
+Students who have done mock interviews with me consistently tell me what a comfortable experience their actual interview was.

 She just found out yesterday that she got into Skidmore Early Decision.
 I’d like to thank you for all the help that you’ve given her.
 The mock interview, in particular, gave her a lot of confidence and she felt that the Skidmore interview went well.